nekitonn/slate/source/index.html.md

 const body = {
   prompt: "Describe the future of technology.",
-  title: "The Dawn of a New Technological Era"};
+  title: "The Dawn of a New Technological Era",
+  temperature: 0.5,
+  frequency_penalty: 0,
+  presence_penalty: 0
+};

 fetch('domain.com/v1/generate', {
   method: 'POST',